Sabra (person): History

-The term sabra came into common use within the Jewish community in Palestine during the 1930s.
-Its usage is thought to date back to the early 20th century, when it was applied to the first generation of Hebrew-speaking Jews born in Palestine, particularly the children of settlers during the First Aliyah, which began in 1881.
+The term sabra came into common use within the Jewish community in mandatory Palestine during the 1930s.
+Its usage is thought to date back to the early 20th century, when it was applied to the first generation of Hebrew-speaking Jews born in the Levant during the First Aliyah, which began in 1881.
 This generation referred to themselves as etrogim.
 The word tzabar was reportedly employed by some immigrants of the Second Aliyah and Third Aliyah, initially in a derogatory sense.

 A shift in the meaning of the term occurred with the publication of an essay by journalist Uri Kesari, himself a sabra, who sought to emphasize positive qualities associated with the sabra.
-On 18 April 1931, in the newspaper Do'ar HaYom, he published an article titled “We Are the Leaves of the Sabra!”, in which he argued against discrimination directed toward Jews born in Palestine by more recent immigrants.
+On 18 April 1931, in the newspaper Do'ar HaYom, he published an article titled “We Are the Leaves of the Sabra!”, in which he argued against discrimination directed toward Jews born in mandatory Palestine by more recent immigrants.

-According to the 1931 census of Palestine, the Jewish population numbered 174,610, of whom 73,195 (42%) were born in Palestine.
+According to the 1931 census of Palestine, the Jewish population numbered 174,610, of whom 73,195 (42%) were born in mandatory Palestine.

 Sociologist Oz Almog wrote that signs of a distinctive sabra culture appeared as early as World War I, when the children of First Aliyah immigrants began displaying characteristics later associated with the sabra identity.
 Avshalom Feinberg, born in 1889, has been referred to as "the first sabra".
 During the 1920s, a new Hebrew culture was visibly developing, and by the 1930s and 1940s the term sabra was in widespread use.
 Over this period, it acquired increasing prestige, and the sabra emerged as a cultural archetype and hero within the Yishuv and later Israeli society.

 Almog described the sabra identity as one that developed particularly among students at Hebrew gymnasiums, residents of kibbutzim and moshavim, members of Zionist youth movements, and fighters in the Palmach.
 These groups cultivated a shared cultural consciousness along with distinctive symbols and forms of language, dress, and leisure.
 By the early 1940s, the idea that a new Hebrew nation was emerging was widespread among youth in Tel Aviv.